midstar/pycstruct/doc/source/overview.rst

 efficiently.
 Also, padding is added in the end of the structs when required so that an array of the struct can be made without "memory gaps".

-Padding dependes on the alignment of the CPU architecture (typically 32 or 64 bits on modern architectures), the size of individual items in the struct and the position of the items in the struct.
+Padding depends on the alignment of the CPU architecture (typically 32 or 64 bits on modern architectures), the size of individual items in the struct and the position of the items in the struct.

-The padding behaviour can be removed by most compilers, usually adding a compiler flag or directive such as:
+The padding behavior can be removed by most compilers, usually adding a compiler flag or directive such as:

 .. code-block:: c